-The Company's 1996 Stock Option Plan authorizes the grants of options to officers, directors and employees for up to 400,000 shares of the Company's common stock.
-All options granted have 10 year terms, and vest and become fully exercisable immediately.
-The Company has elected to follow Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees (APB 25) and related Interpretations in accounting for its employee stock options because, as discussed below, the alternative fair value accounting provided for under SFAS No. 123, Accounting for Stock-Based Compensation, requires use of option valuation models that were not developed for use in valuing employee stock options.
+The Company's 1996 Stock Option Plan authorizes the grants of options to officers, directors and employees for up to 1,200,000 shares of the Company's common stock.
+All 1996 options granted have 10 year terms, and vest and become fully exercisable immediately.
+In 2000, the Company adopted the 2000 Employee Stock Option Plan which authorizes grants of options to officers and employees on up to 1,800,000 shares of the Company's common stock.
+Also in 2000, the Company adopted the 2000 Directors Stock Option Plan which authorizes grants of options to directors on up to 225,000 shares.
+All 2000 options granted have 10 year terms, and have a six month vesting period after which they become fully exercisable immediately.
+The Company has elected to follow Accounting Principles Board Opinion No. 25, ACCOUNTING FOR STOCK ISSUED TO EMPLOYEES (APB 25) and related Interpretations in accounting for its employee stock options because, as discussed below, the alternative fair value accounting provided for under SFAS No. 123, ACCOUNTING FOR STOCK-BASED COMPENSATION, requires use of option valuation models that were not developed for use in valuing employee stock options.
 Under APB 25, because the exercise price of the Company's employee stock options equals the fair value of the underlying stock on the date of grant, no compensation expense is recognized.

-Changes in the number of stock options outstanding during the years ended December 31, 1999, 1998 and 1997 are as follows (excluding options on 120,000 shares that were exercisable at fair value in 1998 and 1997 and converted to a fixed exercise price in 1999):
+Changes in the number of stock options outstanding during the years ended December 31, 2000, 1999 and 1998 are as follows: